 Natural exfoliating body wash from ReTone infused with glycolic acid makes this a great option to treat keratosis pilaris.
 The gentle apricot microbeads in the cleanser scrub off dead skin cells, boost cellular regeneration, and support collagen and elastin production.
 This restorative soap is exclusively designed to get rid of rough, bumpy, and flaky skin, making it soft and supple.
 Benzophenone-4 in the formula protects the skin from UV rays and fight visible signs of aging to keep wrinkles, stretch marks, and fine lines at bay.
 Additionally, this gentle product also ensures an even and brighter skin tone by improving blood circulation.

 Key Ingredients: Glycolic acid, Benzophenone-4, and Apricot powder

 - Non-greasy formula

 - Smells great

 - Can cause skin peeling

 This glycolic acid-infused body wash unclogs your pores and renders even smooth skin.
 Besides fighting acne and erasing bumps, this exfoliating body wash refreshes and nourishes due to the presence of hydrating Ylang Ylang.
 And it keeps redness and bumps at bay, thanks to soothing tea tree oil.
-The soap is rich in anti-bacterial and anti-inflammatory agents extracted from willow bark, thyme, aloe vera, and lavender that fight acne, clear pores, and soothe irritation.
-Moreover, they revitalize your dull skin by scrubbing off dead skin cells and boosting collagen production.
+This calming soap is rich in anti-inflammatory and anti-bacterial agents extracted from willow bark, thyme, aloe vera, and lavender that fight acne, clear pores, and soothe irritation.
+Moreover, they revitalize dull skin by scrubbing off dead skin cells and boosting collagen production.